-Composting is fundamental to sustainable farming.
-It is the natural process of bacteria, fungi, animals, and plants breaking down organic mater into the complex mixture known generally as dirt.
+Composting is fundamental to sustainable farming and sustainable waste management.
+It is the natural process of bacteria, fungi, animals, and plants breaking down organic matter into the complex mixture known generally as dirt.

-The human's job in the process of composting (apart from what they contribute as humanure) is mainly organizing the conditions in which composting can occur.
+The human's main job in the process of composting (apart from what they contribute as "humanure") is organizing the conditions in which safe and effective composting can occur.

 In most cases these conditions include: